DerErde/DerErde/README.md

 I have been working with computers for 4 years.
 I try different technologies, configure operating systems, and provide technical support to users.

 :rice_scene: I'm currently studying programming.
-I like figuring out code, and I hope to get into machine learning.

 :rice_scene: In my opinion, programming is one of the few great things to do in life.